-Plank is an exercise that would probably go on forever.
+Plank twist is an exercise that would probably go on forever.
 It is just undeniably the most common and, not to mention, effective exercise to tone your abs, press hard your core, and strengthen your shoulders.

 A lot of gym people say that the plank is the friendliest exercise of all as it never gets old, it never lets you down, and it lets you go into your own pace.
 Whether you’re a beginner, or you are Ronnie Coleman, a plank is always beneficial for you.